Redemption ~ collaboration w/ Peter Howson x Laurence Fuller at the British Art Fair / by Laurence Fuller

-Redemption exhibits at the British Art Fair with Sedition, MuseFrame and Matthew Flowers on September 26th - 29th 2024 and immersively at Lume Studios in NYC at the same time.
+Redemption exhibits at the British Art Fair at Saatchi Gallery in partnership with Sedition, MuseFrame and Flowers Gallery on September 26th - 29th 2024 and immersively at Lume Studios in NYC at the same time.

 This deeply personal exploration of the universal themes of struggle, transcendence, and salvation, expressed through the merging of visual art, poetry, and cinema.